 Other Web Sites

 Zotero can capture some information from most any webpage you view.
 If Zotero cannot detect any metadata or citation information, it will at the very least save the page's URL and capture a screenshot of the page.
-If Zotero is viewing a webpage that it doesn't know much about, you will see a generic icon that looks like a blue sheet of paper:
+If Zotero is viewing a webpage that it doesn't know much about, you will see a generic icon that looks like a blue or gray sheet of paper:

 It's easy to attach files (like PDFs) to items in your Zotero library.
 Just right-click on the title of the item in your library and select 'Add Attachment'.
 Note, you may choose to 'attach stored copy of a file' or 'attach link to file'.
 If you choose 'stored copy', a copy of the file will be added to your library.
 If you choose 'link to file', a pathway from the file on your computer to your Zotero library will be created; just remember that if you move this file around on your computer, the 'link to file' pathway will no longer work.